corpnewt/CorpBot.py/README.md

 	   └─ Loads the passed playlist json data.
 Accepts a url - or picks the first atta...
 	  $loadplnext [url] (AKA: loadpln)
 	   └─ Loads the passed playlist json data.
 Accepts a url - or picks the first atta...
+	  $louder [amount] (AKA: loud)
+	   └─ Increases the volume by the passed amount, or by 10%.
 	  $mvsong [song_index] [target_index] (AKA: movesong, mvtrack, movetrack) └─ Moves the song at song_index in the queue to the target_index (bot-admin only).
 	  $pause